Hospital gunman fired from job week before shooting, official says

 "He was let go after repeated attempts to reach him," Rothenberg told CNN on Sunday.

-Though it may never be known what led Bello, 45, to stop reporting to work before returning to his former place of employment -- Bronx-Lebanon Hospital -- with a rifle hidden under his lab coat, the doctor's life was far from perfect.
+It may never be known what led Bello, 45, to return to his former place of employment -- Bronx-Lebanon Hospital -- with a rifle hidden under his lab coat, go on a shooting spree and kill himself afterward.
+But he had a troubled history.

 In 2004, Bello pleaded guilty to a misdemeanor unlawful imprisonment charge, according to Caitlyn Fowles of the Manhattan District Attorney's office.
 He was sentenced to community service.
 Fowles was unable to provide further information about Bello's case.